 When using an AEAD algorithm, important security decisions are already made such that in which order encryption and integrity protection is applied.

+If we would assume that the PDCP architecture is remaining unchanged in 6G, then the following extensions might be required for the support of the combined mode.